igaszczesniak/igaszczesniak.github.io/_pages/cv.md

 ### Work experience

 * **European Space Agency (HQ)**, Space Innovation Engineer, *September 2024 - Present*
+  * Evaluate R&D projects in the space industry at the European level and serve as a technical officer.
+  * Develop AI workflows for trend identification, insight generation from R&D activities, and an expert recommender system.
+  * Lead the communication strategy for ESA’s Discovery and Preparation Programme.

 * **Atlantic International Research Centre**, Earth Observation Project Developer, *August 2022 - August 2024*
   * Developed workflows and early prototypes for processing, analyzing and visualizing satellite and IoT datasets.
-  * Performed outreach, disseminate project results, and engage with key stakeholders and end users.
+  * Performed outreach, disseminated project results, and engaged with key stakeholders and end users.
-  * Served on the organizing committee of the JuliaEO - Global Workshop on Earth Observation with Julia.
+  * Served on the organizing committee of the JuliaEO - Global Workshop on Earth Observation with Julia in 2023 and 2024.

 * **Institute of Meteorology and Water Management (IMGW-PIB)**, Intern in the Remote Sensing Centre, *September 2021*
   * Worked on the algorithm for detecting flooded areas and ice in rivers using SAR data.